 Automation in milking

-Modern automatic milking systems offers the milk temperature, the milk conductivity, the milk color including infrared scan, change in the milking speed, change in the milking time or the milk let down by quarter, the cow’s weight, the cow’s activity (movements), the time spent ruminating, etc.
+Modern automatic milking systems offer the milk temperature, the milk conductivity, the milk color including infrared scan, change in the milking speed, change in the milking time or the milk let down by quarter, the cow’s weight, the cow’s activity (movements), the time spent ruminating, etc.

 Advantages of robotic milkers

-The automatic milking systems are working well in the free-stall and the bedded pack barns, and for the grazing operations, Higher-forage rations entice the cows to enter the AMS, most farmers feed the flavor-enhanced pellets, The pellets encourage the cows to visit the milkers, A second preferred choice to feed at the robots is roasted soybeans.
+The automatic milking systems are working well in the free-stall and the bedded pack barns, and for the grazing operations, Higher-forage rations entice the cows to enter the AMS, most farmers feed the flavour-enhanced pellets, The pellets encourage the cows to visit the milkers, A second preferred choice to feed at the robots is roasted soybeans.

-AMS requires the complete automation of the milking process, The milking unit comprises the milking machine, the teat position sensor (usually the laser), The robotic arm for the automatic teat-cup application and removal and the gate system for controlling the cow traffic.
+AMS requires a complete automation of the milking process, The milking unit comprises the milking machine, the teat position sensor (usually the laser), The robotic arm for the automatic teat-cup application and removal and the gate system for controlling the cow traffic.

 Disadvantages of robotic milkers

-There’s the fact that some cows may not want to have anything to do with the robots at first, training the cows to AMS can take long time and would not be classified as a pleasant experience.
+There’s the fact that some cows may not want to have anything to do with the robots at first, training the cows to AMS can take a long time and would not be classified as a pleasant experience.

-Robotic milking has increased complexity, While complexity of equipment is the necessary part of technological advancement, the increased complexity of the AMS milking unit over the conventional systems increases the reliance on the manufacturer maintenance services and possibly increasing the operating costs.
+Robotic milking has increased complexity, While the complexity of equipment is the necessary part of technological advancement, the increased complexity of the AMS milking unit over the conventional systems increases the reliance on the manufacturer maintenance services and possibly increasing the operating costs.